 There are some settings available for the 3D-elastic parts.

 On page "General" the material, speed, temperature can be defined.
 The color for the part and the mesh can defined which is used in the standard 3D-geometry views.
+A change of material required a new reduction for the part.

 On page "Settings" the number of mode shapes used for modal reduction can be defined.
 A larger number increases accuracy but required more memory and reduction time.
 Usually a value larger 20 should be used.
 The maximum frequency is shown on page "Information".
 This frequency should be larger than the maximum frequency that is of interest for the system.